mongodb/docs/source/includes/options/option-mongosqld-schemaName.rst

    Optional.
 The name of the schema to load from or write to the :option:`--schemaSource <mongosqld --schemaSource>` database.
-   Specifying schema names allows you to store multiple schemas in the :option:`--schemaSource <mongosqld --schemaSource>` database.
+   Specifying custom schema names allows you to store multiple schemas in the :option:`--schemaSource <mongosqld --schemaSource>` database.
-   The behavior depends on on the value of :option:`--schemaMode <mongosqld --schemaMode>`:
+   The behavior depends on the value of :option:`--schemaMode <mongosqld --schemaMode>`:

    .. list-table::